 Power Green.
 The Power LED lights up when the Access Point is powered on.
 PoE Green.
 The PoE LED lights up when the Access Point is powered through Ethernet cable.
 WIRELESS Green.
-The WIRELESS LED lights up when the Access Point is successfully connected to a wireless device.
+The WIRELESS LED lights up when the wireless module is active on the Access Point.
 If the Wireless LED is flashing, the Access Point is actively sending to or receiving data from a wireless device.
 ETHERNET Green.
 The ETHERNET LED lights up when the Access Point is successfully connected to a device through the Ethernet network port.
 If the ETHERNET LED is flashing, the Access Point is actively sending to or receiving data from one of the devices over the Ethernet network port.